KeckObservatory/mKTL/doc/protocol.rst

 *Secret*	*Description*
 ===============	===============================================================
 **broker port**	The UDP port used to discover locally accessible
-		:ref:`markbrokered` processes.
+		:ref:`mkbrokerd` processes.
 Clients use this port to find all such processes.
 The port number is 10103.

 **daemon port**	The UDP port used to discover locally accessible mKTL daemons.
-		:ref:`markbrokered` uses this port to find all such daemons.
+		:ref:`mkbrokerd` uses this port to find all such daemons.
 		The port number is 10111.

 **call**	An arbitrary string used by the discoverer to trigger a